 Height and Layered Light

-- Align wall-wash accents with crown lines for subtle vertical emphasis.
+- Line up wall-wash lights with crown moldings for a subtle vertical boost.

-- Use dimmable LEDs to adjust mood without flattening layers.
+- Use dimmable LEDs.
+You can change the mood without flattening out your light layers.

 Perceived Room Rhythm